 CommonBond allows you to refinance with them again as well, as does SoFi.

 “As a SoFi member, you have the ability to refinance your existing SoFi student loans again at any time, unlocking better borrowing terms as your career and finance progress over time.

 When it comes to refinancing, the better shape your finances are in, the more likely you are to qualify for a lower rate,” explained Alison Norris, CFP at SoFi.

-Whether you refinance with the same lender or not, refinancing again can make sense if your credit score increases.
-For example, if you went from a “good” credit score (around 670-739) to an “exceptional” credit score (around 800-850).
+Whether you refinance with the same lender or not, refinancing again can make sense if your credit score increases or your credit history improves.
+For example, if you went from a “good” credit score (around 670 to 739) to an “exceptional” credit score (around 800 to 850).
 If nothing really has changed, though, it’s likely not worth it.

 How Often Can I Refinance Student Loans?